Consistency, efficiency and robustness of conditional disparity methods: Consistency results for conditional densities over spaces of mixed types

-The proof of this theorem is given in Appendix \ref{app:joint.supL1}.
+The proof of this theorem is given in Supplemental Appendix~C.2 (Hooker \cite{Hooker14}).
 The results above can now be readily extended to equivalent $L_1$ results for conditional densities.
-We begin by considering centered densities and then proceed to un-center them.
+We begin by considering centered densities and then proceed to uncenter them.